 Varied climate: If you are a summer person, the climate will suit you.
 It is warm or hot for a substantial part of the year.
 Plus, there is excellent skiing in the Andes in the winter.

 If you like cooler weather, head to the south and find stunning places to live while enjoying a breeze.

-Chile is well connected by inexpensive national flights from south to north.
+Reasonable travel infrastructure: Chile is well connected by inexpensive national flights from south to north.
 You could also opt for a road trip, as the N°5 highway connects Chile from the northernmost point to Puerto Montt.
-To go further, you can continue on a ferry or through Argentine to the southernmost part of Chile.
+To go further, you can continue on a ferry or through Argentina to the southernmost part of Chile.

 Healthcare and education in Chile are controversial subjects.
 If you can afford it (most Chileans can’t), you can access private clinics with the most modern medical equipment and great doctors.
 If you can’t afford it, get used to long waiting lists.
 The same goes for schools.

 Therefore, many expats prefer private health insurance, mainly from an international provider.